 Here’s a little before and after of the hallway.

-As you start walking down the hallway from the dining room, you’ll first approach the front bathroom, which is your first door on your left.
+As you start walking down the hallway from the dining room, you’ll first approach the front bathroom, which is the first door on your left.

 Since we eventually planned some bigger renovations in this bathroom, we left the texture on the walls and just painted it.